instantiations/es_compression/DESIGN.md

 There are two types of buffers provided by the framework.
 Both are designed to be polymorphic with respect to each other:
 - A *native* buffer which is backed by bytes allocated from the native OS heap of the Dart process.
-- A *dart* buffer which is backed by bytes from Dart's managed heap.
+- A *Dart* buffer which is backed by bytes from Dart's managed heap.

 ##### Native
 The *native* buffer is used by FFI-based codec implementations where bytes must be accessible within C Functions.